 You don't make money by telling people the truth all the time.

-when you run so many different ads, so many different things, when you're trying to tell all of these different stories all at the same time in such a short amount of time, you're going to lose a lot of shit and you're going to wind up doing sloppy, Right.
+When you run so many different ads, so many different things, when you're trying to tell all of these different stories all at the same time in such a short amount of time, you're going to lose a lot of shit and you're going to wind up doing sloppy work.

-It's kind of similar to what we're experiencing here insofar as what you can do is you can say that this is tracked back to a satirical piece, USA Today fact checkers say.
+It's kind of similar to what we're experiencing here, insofar as what you can do is you can say that this is tracked back to a satirical piece USA Today.

-So instead of misinformation maliciously, they wind up, because of the constraints of their time structure, because of the constraints of money and so on and so on and so forth, doing these little things and they add up.
+So, instead of misinformation maliciously, they wind up, because of the constraints of their their time structure, because of the constraints of money, and so on and so on and so forth, doing these little things and they add up.

-But for my purposes, what I'm most interested in is particularly when the subject that's being covered is misinformation and, you know, Stelter's calling out media entities that are like, they make a mistake and then it's pounced on.
+But for my purposes, what I'm most interested in is particularly when the subject that's being covered is misinformation and, you know, stelter's calling out like media entities that are that are like they make a mistake and then it's pounced on.

-Well, I mean, they're trapped because the people who have been on the misinformation beat.
+Well, I mean, they're trapped because the people who have been on the misinformation beat have gotten really good at it over the past five to ten years.

 It wasn't really important to them.